Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Help regulate blood pressure

-While most people are born with 2 kidneys, but you can survive with only 1.
+Most people are born with 2 kidneys, but you can survive with only 1.
 You can also survive with no kidneys.
-People with no kidneys or with kidneys that do not work right survive with the help of dialysis.
-With dialysis, a special machine does the kidneys' job of filtering the blood.
+People with no kidneys or kidneys that don’t work survive with the help of dialysis.
+Dialysis uses a special machine to filter the blood.